philipkierkegaard/animal_classification/reports/README.md

 --- question 8 fill here ---

 Our total code coverage was 43% and tested some important aspects of our model.
-Some parts of our code was very well covered like the api and model.
+Some parts of our code was fairly well covered like the training and the model, while some had little or no coverage like data and evaluate.
+Even if our co

 ### Question 9